Risk Factors Dashboard

 In an effort to deter and detect cyber threats, we engage a third-party service provider to periodically provide all employees with a data protection and cybersecurity awareness training program, which covers timely and relevant topics, including phishing, password protection, confidential data protection, asset use and mobile security, and further educates employees on the importance of and process for reporting all potential incidents immediately.

 The Company continuously monitors the risk associated with its third-party service providers.
-The Company mandates that our key third-party service providers undergo an annual SOC 1 audit, which assist in identifying risks from cybersecurity threats.
+The Company mandates that our key third-party service providers undergo an annual SOC 1 audit, which assists in identifying risks from cybersecurity threats.
 In cases where a waiver is granted, the Company ensures that alternative measures are in place to maintain rigorous oversight.
+The Company reviews all SOC 1 audit reports to ensure our third-party service providers are maintaining adequate IT security and business process controls.
 The Company reviews all SOC1 audit reports to ensure our third-party service providers are maintaining adequate IT security and business process controls.
 This review process is part of our commitment to confirming that these third-party service providers are safeguarding our operations and data integrity.

 We have not identified any cybersecurity threats during the last two fiscal years that have materially affected or are reasonably likely to materially affect our business strategy, results of operations, or financial condition.
 Please refer to our Risk Factors in Item 1A for more information on the risks associated with cybersecurity attacks.